-Bereavement leave is time off an employee takes to grieve the loss of a loved one, typically an immediate family member but sometimes also a close relative.
+Bereavement leave is a benefit offered to employees enabling them to take time off to grieve the loss of a loved one, typically an immediate family member but sometimes also a close relative or friend.
 This can include time to make funeral arrangements and to attend the funeral.

 Are there bereavement leave laws?

 There are no federal bereavement leave laws requiring employers to offer paid or unpaid time off and the vast majority of states don’t have bereavement laws in place.